Activities

 Introduction to World War II

-In this short activity, students will use the interactive map and timeline from our battle of Hong Kong virtual exhibition to gain general knowledge about World War II.
-This activity can also be used before students visits the exhibit or as…
+In this short activity, students use the interactive map and timeline from our battle of Hong Kong virtual exhibition to gain general knowledge about World War II.
+This activity can also be used before students visit the exhibit or as a…

 • Understanding the Battle of Hong Kong